The Ultimate Guide to Camping in Costa Rica

 Overlanding is popular in North America and it’s not uncommon for travellers to drive their own car down from USA, Canada and Mexico, or to buy a car once they arrive in Central America.
 It’s possible to drive your car across borders and explore multiple Central American countries, as well as just within Costa Rica.

 Most travellers to Costa Rica who want to camp will hire a vehicle.
 The type of rental will depend on your camping preference.
-The cheapest way to camp Costa Rica is to bring or buy a tent and hire a regular car rental.
+The cheapest way to camp in Costa Rica is to bring or buy a tent and hire a regular car rental.
 There are several drawbacks to this option, which we’ll go into more later, but the main ones are that this limits your ability to go off-road unless you hire a 4×4 and you’ll be camping on the ground.

 Hiring a car that you can camp in is a great middle-ground option for those who want a bit more comfort than tent camping, while still living surrounded by nature.
 Camper cars generally come in two styles: the inside is converted with a bed and sink, or there’s an attached rooftop tent.
 The first is typical of brands like Spaceships which we’ve used in Australia and New Zealand.
 These cars are typically family-sized cars and as such have no 4×4 ability.
 The latter type of car, a 4×4 with a rooftop tent, is much more suitable for Costa Rica.
 There aren’t many companies that offer 4×4 camper cars with a rooftop tent in Costa Rica, but you can’t go wrong with Nomad America.
 All your camping, cooking and washing gear is included and there’s an option to take their camper cars throughout Central America too.